AadiManjith/Project-WingCAD/README.md

-This is Project WingCAD - an all new program that optimizes the dimensions for a wing shape
+This is Project WingCAD - an all new program that optimizes the dimensions for an aerofoil shape